-Employers are being served with Improvement Notices because they had failed to appoint a competent person to thoroughly examine and test their LEV plant.
+Employers have been served with Improvement Notices because they had failed to appoint a competent person to thoroughly examine and test their LEV plant.

 The Health and Safety executive (HSE) has highlighted its concerns about assessors passing sub-standard LEV systems as fit for purpose and exposing hundreds of people to unacceptable – and unlawful – levels of risk.
 Several testing companies that had been served improvement notices have been named and shamed and, in each case, action was also taken against the employer responsible for the equipment as well.